Baudwin/hello_computing_challenge/angular-app/README.md

 - Unit tests can be run using `ng test`.

-- UI tests can be run using `ng e2e`.

 4. Build the Angular application using the command: `ng build --configuration production  --output-hashing none`.

-6. Install Node dependencies with the command: `npm install`.

 7. Start the Node server using the coomand : `npm run start`.